klaytn/klaytn-dex-contracts/docs/dex-specification.md

 [Dex protocol](#dex) works with ERC20 and KIP7 token standards that implement APIs for fungible tokens within smart contracts.

+Note that deflationary tokens and tokens with commission on transfer are not supported on DEX.

 #### ERC20

 [ERC20](https://eips.ethereum.org/EIPS/eip-20) (Ethereum Request for Comments 20) is a token standard that was proposed by Fabian Vogelsteller.
 Dex supports all standard ERC20 implementations.